Did the Biblical authors use manipulation tactics to win over converts? If not, why is the church doing so today?

 “(The Biblical authors were) Manipulating an entire population of ignorant, vacuous, archaic, bigoted savages with promises of eternal life/salvation to those who strictly follow the commands of the church, and eternal suffering for those who don’t.“

 I answered by challenging him to provide historical examples of manipulation (particularly cases of fear-mongering) throughout the NT.
 He never replied.
 But did the authors of the Bible manipulate the “entire population of ignorant, vacuous, archaic, bigoted savages”?

 I find this claim strange for multiple reasons.
 The first reason is that there simply is no missionary text throughout the Gospels or Acts that use Hell as a threat.
 None.
 The claim of manipulating an entire population with eternal suffering if they didn’t sign onto the New Covenant is unsupported in regards to the Bible.
 Hell as an evangelistic tool is the product of modern preaching misinterpreting Jesus’s afterlife references.

 Secondly, regarding the multiple mentions of Hell in the NT, it’s important to obtain some historical context, most importantly that of the nature of Hell, which I cover in this post.
 In summary, Hell is a state of shame and exclusion, not literal fire or torture.
 With this in mind, the doctrines of Heaven and Hell were taken for granted as a matter of fact in an honour-shame based culture.
 Seeing Hell as the eventual destination of evildoers was a basic doctrine most everyone knew of.
 Jesus wasn’t teaching something new, He was reinforcing a commonplace consequence of those who clung to evil.
 And even still, Jesus never brought up Hell directly at the evildoers themselves.
 They weren’t the audience.

-There was also no appeal to being rewarded if one knew Jesus, in fact, it was quite the opposite for the disciples of warned of being shamed, excluded from their families, and persecuted horribly for their faith.
+There was also no appeal to being rewarded if one knew Jesus, in fact, it was quite the opposite for the disciples were warned of being shamed, excluded from their families, and persecuted for their faith.
 When a reward was referenced it was always incidental, never as a means to an end.
 Jesus Himself is our treasure and reward and this is seen throughout the Scriptures.
 Any additional reward we may acquire in Heaven is measured by loyalty.